Patrick Racing: First stint

 Pat Patrick started his Indy Car racing career as a sponsor of the team fielded by fellow Jackson oilman Walt Michner in 1967.
 He became a co-owner of the team in 1970 and established Patrick Racing.
+Legendary chief mechanic George Bignotti joined the team in 1973–1980.
+During the 1970s and 1980s, Patrick Racing was often considered a chief rival to Penske Racing.
+The two teams battled one another, especially at Indianapolis, on multiple occasions.

 The team won the 1973 and 1982 Indianapolis 500 with driver Gordon Johncock.
 Johncock also won the 1976 USAC National Championship.
 The team was closely associated with STP sponsorship, and was associated with Andy Granatelli during the time of the 1973 win.
+The 1973 win was tragic, however, as team driver Swede Savage suffered a devastating crash, and died about a month after the race.
+During the immediate aftermath of Savage's crash, pit crew member Armando Teran (of Graham McRae's car) was struck by a fire truck racing to the scene, and was fatally injured.